-Crispus Attucks sponsors community-wide cultural events, including Lancaster’s Annual Rev. Dr. Martin Luther King Jr. Breakfast, Black History Month events, and the Juneteenth Celebration.
+The Center sponsors community-wide cultural events, including Lancaster’s Annual Rev. Dr. Martin Luther King Jr. Breakfast, Black History Month events, and the Juneteenth Celebration.
 The Center is also home base for the African American Veterans Project and the African American Historical Society.

 Sincerely, Crispus Attucks

-To honor the significance of Juneteenth and to celebrate multiple generations of Black leadership and excellence, the Crispus Attucks Community Center partnered with MAKE / FILMS this year to create a series of videos titled “Sincerely, Crispus Attucks.”
+To honor the significance of Juneteenth and to celebrate multiple generations of Black leadership and excellence, Crispus Attucks Community Center partnered with MAKE / FILMS to create a series of videos titled “Sincerely, Crispus Attucks.”
 Each video features three generations of local Black leaders sharing letters detailing the inspiration they have drawn from the previous generation, with the eldest among them offering wisdom to future leaders.

 Crispus Attucks Food Bank